 - The effect, if any, the project will have on any outstanding special obligation bonds payable from the revenues used to fund the project;

 - A statement of how the jobs and taxes obtained from the project will contribute significantly to the economic development of the state and region;

-- Visitation expectations, the unique quality of the project, an economic impact study, and integration and collaboration with other resources or businesses;
+- Visitation expectations (with a plan describing how the number of visitors will be tracked and reported), the unique quality of the project, an economic impact study (including the anticipated effect of the project on regional and statewide economies), and integration and collaboration with other resources or businesses;

 - The quality of service and experience provided as measured against national consumer standards for the specific target market;

 - Project accountability, measured according to industry best practices;

 - The return on state and local investment that the project is anticipated to produce;